zingarelli/code-connect/README.md

     // logic to get the items for the next page const skip = (page - 1) * ITEMS_PER_PAGE;

-    // similar to a SELECT * FROM post const posts = await db.post.findMany({
+    // similar to SELECT * FROM post const posts = await db.post.findMany({
       // use include property to also return data of another table
       // when there's a relationship between them (similar to a JOIN)